 Role of GIS Mapping for Department of Wildlife Conservation

 A geographic information system (GIS) is a Conceptualized framework for gathering, managing, and analyzing spatial and none spatial data.
-Rooted in the science of geography, GIS integrates many types of data.
+Rooted in the science of geography, GIS integrates many types of data which are related to man end enviroment.
 It analyzes spatial location and organizes layers of information into visualizations using maps and 3D scenes.
 With this unique capability, GIS reveals deeper insights into data, such as patterns, relationships, and situations, thus, helping users make smarter decisions.

 GIS Mapping, is an important tool used extensively in wildlife conservation and management.
 It is an important tool for habitat analysis and how changes to the environment could be understood using remote sensing and census data for different species in order to understand how they are affected by environmental change.
 GIS mapping can help in (a) identifying problems, (b) monitoring change, (c) managing and responding to events, (d) perform forecasting, (e) prioritization, (f) understanding trends.